 Twins, Bily and Fanta, were born in 2005.
 Their father left the country for Guinee in 2006 and has not been in touch with the family since then, abandoning the mother and the twins.
-The family struggled to make ends meet and the mother reverted to begging on the street with the twins.
+The family struggled to make ends meet and their mother reverted to begging on the street with the twins.
 Neither of the children had previously been in school and are now enrolled in private school and are performing exceptionally well.
-Additionally, they are taking Taekwondo classes, and aspire to be Gold Medal Winners one day.
+Additionally, they are taking Taekwondo classes and aspire to be Gold Medal Winners one day.

 Early on, Kadiatou lost her father and was living with her mother, who could not provide for her and her four other children since she had no means of earning a living.

-Astan: AGE 12
+Astan: Age 12

-Astan Doumbia also known as Bassan is an orphan who used to live with her mom on the streets of Bamako near the Grand Mosque.
+Astan also known as Bassan is an orphan who used to live with her mom on the streets of Bamako near the Grand Mosque.
 She was found there by another organization called Center for Listening and Guidance (CAOE) which focus on providing temporary shelters and providing guidance to kids in the streets.
 After their initial assessment of Bassan, they determined that she was extremely vulnerable and needed some permanent shelter immediately.
 Her mom was forced to beg in the streets to feed her and she never knew her father.
 The center referred Bassan to ACFA so that she can have a permanent shelter and a chance to have an education.